 Reservations: If you would like to reserve a kid from a future breeding, please contact us via text, phone, email or our Facebook page, and we will put you on a wish list.
 Once kids are born from your desired breeding, a deposit will be required to hold the kid.
 If a deposit is not received, kids will be available on a first come, first served basis.

 We dam raise our goats and prefer not to wean them prior to 12 weeks of age, however, an intact buck has to be removed from the doe pen by 9 weeks, so we will sell bucklings at 9 weeks.
 Wethers and does remain on the farm until 12 weeks.
+We typically have Nigerian Dwarf goats for sale in the spring/summer each year.

 Every single goat on our farm was dam raised.
 They are all very friendly and comfortable with people.
 When you come to the farm, you'll see that they approach for attention.
 If you are concerned about a dam raised goats ability to bond to people, I encourage you to visit our farm and see for yourself just how friendly they are.